 We strongly agree with the proposed introduction of a 21st century be-spoke leadership programme.
-While the police Strategic Command Course provides a model there are equally a number of public leadership models, not least in Health services that could usefully be investigated
+While the police Strategic Command Course provides a model there are equally a number of alternative public leadership models, not least in Health Service and in the devolved administrations that could usefully contribute to the development of the model.